rgoparaju/Exploratory-Regression-Analysis-with-R/README.md

 ![](plots/CO_SnO2.png)

-Similarly, sensor 2 primarily took measurements of NMHC but also of a material the reserchears refer to as titania, which is just titanium dioxide TiO<sub>2</sub>.
+Similarly, sensor 2 primarily took measurements of NMHC but also of a material the researchers refer to as titania, which is just titanium dioxide TiO<sub>2</sub>.
 The relation between NMHC and TiO<sub>2</sub> seemed to be exponential, which I confirmed by plotting log(NMHC) against TiO<sub>2</sub>, which gave a correlation of about 0.93.
 Once again, since the secondary chemical TiO<sub>2</sub> is highly related to the primary chemical NMHC, I only consider NMHC.

 ![](plots/NMHC_TiO2.png)